curtisalexander/til/macOS/curl-certs.md

 # cURL and Certificates
-I have need to utilize a custom certificate on my OSX machine.
+I have need to utilize a custom certificate on my macOS machine.
 In order to make some software work, I have to set the environment variables `SSL_CERT_DIR` and `SSL_CERT_FILE`.
-Unfortunately, when these environment variables are set on OSX, `curl` doesn't work as expected.
+Unfortunately, when these environment variables are set on macOS, `curl` doesn't work as expected.

 One workaround is [similar](homebrew-conda-certs.md#homebrew) to they way in which I intercept the call to `brew`.
 Below is an example where I remove the environment variables from the executing environment and then make a system call to `curl`.